shobrook/syntaxis/README.md

 #### Generators

 Generators aren't processed as iterables.
-Instead, saplings ignores `yield`/`yield from` statements and treats the generator like a normal function.
+Instead, syntaxis ignores `yield`/`yield from` statements and treats the generator like a normal function.
 For example, given:

 ```python
 import some_module